FallenDev/DAMagic/README.md

 # DAWhiteMagic
 Interop used in Rain

-WorldOfWarcraft has it's own blackmagic, graymagic, and whitemagic.dll's all inspired by Shynd.
-Who used to code, and play darkages as weel a long time ago.
+WorldOfWarcraft has had it's own blackmagic, graymagic, and whitemagic.dll's for awhile now.
+They were all inspired by Shynd.
+Who coincidentially used to code, and play darkages.

 Therefore to keep with the tradition, I created DAWhiteMagic.dll